patypet-capstone/cloudcomputing/README.md

 ### Branch
 - flask branch is for the Image Detection API
-- dev3 is for the Auth API
+- auth is for the Auth API

+### List of API
+- POST
+    - your_ip/register
+    - your_ip/login

+- GET
+    - your_ip/user
+    - your_ip/articles
+    - yor_ip/getGlobalInfo